mwiens91/dbd-reminders/README.md

 # dbd-reminders

-This app is for [Dead by Daylight](https://store.steampowered.com/app/381210/Dead_by_Daylight/) players.
+This app ships useful email reminders to [Dead by Daylight](https://store.steampowered.com/app/381210/Dead_by_Daylight/) players.
 It has two components: one is to email you when perks that you care about are available in the [Shrine of